 Matt

-What triggered your interest in engineering / environmental consultancy?
+What inspired your interest in engineering?

 What made you want to join Metis?